 Daydar is a framework that makes the process of getting things done social: Can you learn from the working styles of others?
 Can you collaboratively create an environment of healthy competition by being aware of your friends’ daily accomplishments?
 Can this help you to find a better balance between work and play?

-The socially aware alarm clock that ensures that you get out of bed in the morning —because others do.
+The socially aware alarm clock that ensures that you get out of bed in the morning—because others do.
 When you hit snooze, a bell pings once every time someone else checks off a to-do item.
 Hearing the activity nudges you out of bed, or if it’s quiet, you can laze in bed knowing that you’re not falling behind in the rat race.

 A playful competition examining peer pressure and support.
 Two friends working in remote places agree to a 30-minute sprint before taking a break.
 Whenever one person completes a task, a photo is taken with her webcam and is sent to taunt the other player.
 Whoever finishes five tasks first wins.
 A diagrammatic record preserves the shared experience.

-Prototyped with Processing.
+Prototyped with the Daydar service and Processing.

 Life Balanced Breakfast